ledongthuc/ledongthuc.github.io/content/posts/huffman_coding_algorithm.md

 | d (8 bits) | 110 (3 bit) |
 | e (8 bits) | 111 (3 bit) |

-The codes can be of different lengths.
-The more common symbols use shorter code (fewer bits) than less common symbols.
-It helps more common symbols reduce more bytes by their codes.
+The mapping codes can have different sizes.
+The more common-occurred symbols are prioritized to use smaller code (fewer bits) than less common symbols.
+It helps more common-occurred symbols are reduced by more bytes by their codes.

 | Symbol |  Total of occurs | Code |
 |-|-|-|